-- Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses. - Students must complete one additional general education course or transfer in the equivalent. - Track I includes an internship, which is not available to students in all states.
-Please speak to a Program Manager for more details.
+\ Credit totals do not include Foundation Courses.
+Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.

+\\ Students must complete one additional general education course (with a course designator of G) or transfer in the equivalent.

 Paralegal Certificate Entrance Requirements.
-Admission into the Paralegal Certificate program requires candidates to have earned an Associate's degree which includes general education courses equivalent to those required in Rasmussen College's Paralegal AS, or a Bachelor's degree or higher.
+Admission into the Paralegal Certificate program requires candidates to have earned an Associate's degree which includes general education courses equivalent to those required in Rasmussen College's Paralegal AAS, or a Bachelor's degree or higher.